tinacms/tina.io/content/blog/announcing-extending-tina.md

 prev: content/blog/automating-pull-requests.md
 ---

-The latest update enpowers devolopers to put `validation` , `component` , and `parse` functions directly into the schema.
+The latest update empowers devolopers to put `validation` , `component` , and `parse` functions directly into the schema.

 ## Quick Demo

 ### Validation

-Below, if you click the "pencil" icon and add "Title" field the validation function runs and gives an error to the user when it is more then 20 characters
+Below, if you click the "pencil" icon and edit "Title" field the validation function runs and gives an error to the user when it is more then 20 characters

 <Iframe
   height="500"